 Is it healthy?
 Yes.
 Eating a low-sugar diet or simply cutting back on your sugar intake may help you reach your weight-loss and wellness goals and decrease long-term risk of chronic disease, including type II diabetes, heart disease, and some lifestyle-related cancers.

 After all, many people tend to overconsume sugar—sometimes without even knowing it.
-That’s because sugar is added to many foods beyond desserts, like beverages (including soda, sports drinks, sweetened tea, and fancy flavoured coffees), flavoured dairy products (like coffee creamer), crackers and chips, and even some healthy-sounding products like protein powder.
+That’s because sugar is added to many foods beyond desserts, like beverages (including soft drink, sports drinks, sweetened tea, and flavoured coffee), crackers and chips, and even some healthy-sounding products like protein powder.

 You might even find added sugars in foods that appear to be super healthy, like fruits and vegetables that aren’t in their whole form.
 For example, fruit juices and smoothies, dried and sweetened fruit, and pureed and sweetened sauces and condiments can be loaded with sugar.

-- Read labels and check for sneaky sources of added sugar.
-If you see words like “tapioca syrup,” “evaporated cane juice,” “brown rice syrup,” “agave nectar,” “fruit juice concentrate/fruit juice puree,” “maple syrup,” “honey,” “molasses,” or “date syrup,” you’ll know where your sugar is coming from.
-(Often, foods with higher amounts of these ingredients will be higher in SmartPoints value, so consider how you’ll fit them into your daily SmartPoints Budget before you load up your grocery cart.)
+- Read labels and check for hidden sources of added sugar.
+If you see words like “tapioca syrup,” “evaporated cane juice,” “brown rice syrup,” “agave nectar,” “maple syrup,” “honey,” “molasses,” or “date syrup,” you’ll know where your sugar is coming from.
+(Often, foods with higher amounts of these ingredients will be higher in SmartPoints value, so consider how you’ll fit them into your daily SmartPoints Budget before you load up your shopping trolley.)

 What it is: This approach to eating focuses mostly (or only) on foods from plant sources.
 It often calls for eating less meat, dairy, packaged products, and imported products; many experts believe this will reduce your carbon footprint and slow the rate of climate change to benefit the planet.

 Is it healthy?
+Yes.
 “Overall, plant-based diets are rich in important antioxidants that help your body stay healthier, particularly because they’re loaded with vitamins and key minerals,” London says.
-They also contain immune-boosting nutrients like ascorbic acid (vitamin C), carotenoids (vitamin A), and vitamin E, as well as zinc, selenium, and copper—plus compounds such as flavonoids, which are powerful antioxidants associated with boosting immune function.
+They also contain immune-boosting nutrients like vitamin C (ascorbic acid), vitamin A (carotenoids), and vitamin E, as well as zinc, selenium, and copper—plus compounds such as flavonoids, which are powerful antioxidants associated with boosting immune function.

 How to try it:

-- Fill your shopping cart with plant-based protein.
-Pulses like beans, chickpeas, and peas are typically lower in saturated fat and sodium than red meat and processed/deli meats.
+- Fill your shopping trolley with plant-based protein.
+Legumes like beans, lentils and chickpeas, are typically lower in saturated fat and sodium than red meat and processed/deli meats.
 (They tend to be cheaper, too.)
 Stocking up on these staples is smart for your body, your wallet, and the planet.